circonus/docs/content/irondb/api/state-and-topology.md

 ```
 ## Retrieving Toporing JSON Data

-This API call retrieves toporing data for a given topology in JSON format.
+This API call retrieves topology ring data for a given topology in JSON format.

 Data will be returned as an array of JSON objects.
 The format of these objects is given below.